 For more than 18 years I have been and continue to be a Clinical Fellow of the American Association for Marriage and Family Therapy.

 With a natural love of people, I honor the courage and determination of individuals, couples and families on life’s journey.
 Therefore I provide support and education for those who wish to explore relationship improvement, the journey of healing through grief and loss, stress reduction, chronic illness, anxiety, depression and Post Traumatic Stress Disorder (PTSD).
 I deeply honor the spiritual beliefs of every individual.

 “If there is one thing I can say that I bring to my work, it is that I believe in and celebrate the special gifts of every person.
 It is this belief, I’ve found, that helps people to see their own unique qualities and energizes them to succeed.”

 On Staff is Central Connecticut State University graduate intern, Alex Agostini.
 Alex is seeing people with Autism as well as neurotypicals (those not on the spectrum).
 Besides traditional office hours he is available to see clients on weekends upon request.

-I am a Central Connecticut State University graduate student in my third year in the school’s Marriage and Family Therapy program.
-I’m currently doing my internship at Wellness Counseling in Farmington with Nancy Martin LMFT as my clinical supervisor.
-I received my Bachelor of Science degree in environmental studies at Keene State University before pursuing a graduate degree in Marriage and Family Therapy.
+I received my Bachelor of Science degree in environmental studies at Keene State University before pursuing a graduate degree in Marriage and Family Therapy (MFT).

-The MFT education and training will allow me to pursue my passion in helping others overcome anxiety, depression, and psychological conflict using my unique insights and natural compassion for others enduring mental strife.
+My MFT education and training allows me to pursue my passion in helping others overcome anxiety, depression, and psychological conflict using my unique insights and natural compassion for others enduring mental strife.